kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 All Functions are deployed with NodeJs version 16.

 ### Call Simulator
-As call simulator Gatling version 3.8.3 used.
+As call simulator, Gatling version 3.8.3 is used.

-## Scenario
+## Scenarios

+This test compares the following scenarios:

+- **Scenario 1** with 1% sampling rate
+- **Scenario 2** with 100% sampling rate
+- **Scenario 3** with 100% sampling rate, collector service without end point
+- **Scenario 4** with 100% sampling rate, no collector deployed

+See the following sections for details about the test setup:

 ### Common Setup

 The following setup is identical across all scenarios: